OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/technical.md

 ## Response Tool Chain
 The CSIRT needs to be able to react quickly and efficiently to an incident.
 There are tools available which helps achieve that.
-Those tools ne to be handy and quickly operational.
+Those tools need to be handy and quickly operational.
 For that a response tool chain in the cloud is helpful.
 This toolchain helps the CSIRT to quickly gather all information and initialize all necessary steps.
 The toolchain might be a set of serverless services or a full VM which can be spun up in the cloud environment.
 THis toolchain needs to be